-- A focused crawler will find related web sites and documents that match the user's interests.
-The crawl can be focused by checking new documents against the user's preferences as specified in terms of an ontology. - Integration into the Edutella framework enables the user to annotate educational resources with metadata to support exchange in the Edutella peer-to-peer network. - As different users may have different points of view, subjective clustering techniques are used to generate subjective views onto the documents. - Visualization and intelligent browsing capabilities for the results of the crawling and clustering steps will be provided. - These tasks are supported by an underlying ontology.
-In order to reflect changes and trends within the field of interest, ontology learning methods will be employed to facilitate ontology evolution.
+• A focused crawler will find related web sites and documents that match the user's interests.
+The crawl can be focused by checking new documents against the user's preferences as specified in terms of an ontology.

+• Integration into the Edutella framework enables the user to annotate educational resources with metadata to support exchange in the Edutella peer-to-peer network.

+• As different users may have different points of view, subjective clustering techniques are used to generate subjective views onto the documents.

+• Visualization and intelligent browsing capabilities for the results of the crawling and clustering steps will be provided.

+• These tasks are supported by an underlying ontology.
+In order to reflect changes and trends within the field of interest, ontology learning methods will be employed to facilitate ontology evolution (Stojanovic et al 2002).

+Figure 2: The components of the Courseware Watchdog.

-These components are connected through the Karlsruhe ontology framework KAON [5].
+These components are connected through the Karlsruhe ontology framework KAON (Handschuh et al 2001).
 KAON provides a plug-in infrastructure for ontology-based tools and applications.